rust-lang/rust/text/0000-restrict-constants-in-patterns.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-**Should we also adjust the exhaustiveness and match analysis algorithm to be more conservative around user-defined structs and enums?** This RFC leaves exhaustiveness and dead-code checking unchanged.
-If we adopted semantic equality semantics, then we would have to assume that the `Eq` impls are not buggy in order for the exhaustiveness checking to continue working like this (that is, we would have to assume that `x == x` always returned true).
-That said, this might be OK, so long as the compiler handles the failure in some graceful way, rather than generating undefined behavior.
-Furthermore, in practice it is rather challenging to successfully make an exhaustive match using user-defined constants unless they are something trivial like newtype'd bools.

-Still, for maximum flexibility, the ideal behavior would be to be conservative around exhaustiveness checking, but still detect and warn about "dead-code" arms (e.g., `match foo { C => _, C => _ }`).
-We would want to determine how possible this is.

 **What about exhaustiveness etc on builtin types?** Even if we ignore user-defined types, there are complications around exhaustiveness